2003salar/personal-budget/README.md

 ## Usage

+### Path
+- Navigate to `/api/v1/envelopes` and to associated paths as mentioned bellow.

+- **To get all envelopes:**
+  - Send a GET request to `/` to get all the envelopes.

 - **To create a new envelope:**
-  - Send a POST request to `/envelopes` with JSON payload containing `budget` and `title`.
+  - Send a POST request to `/` with JSON payload containing `budget` and `title`.

 - **To get details of a specific envelope:**
-  - Send a GET request to `/envelope/:envelopeId`, where `:envelopeId` is the ID of the envelope.
+  - Send a GET request to `/:id`, where `:id` is the ID of the envelope.

 - **To update budget of a specific envelope:**
-  - Send a PUT request to `/envelope/:envelopeId/:amount`, where `:envelopeId` is the ID of the envelope and `:amount` is the amount to subtract from the budget.
+  - Send a PATCH request to `/:id`, where `:id` is the ID of the envelope, and sending in the request body `amount` to subtract from the budget.

 - **To transfer budget from one envelope to another:**
-  - Send a POST request to `/envelopes/transfer/:fromId/:toId`, where `:fromId` is the ID of the sender envelope and `:toId` is the ID of the receiver envelope.
-Include `transfer-amount` header in the request with the amount to transfer.
+  - Send a POST request to `/transfer/:fromId/:toId`, where `:fromId` is the ID of the sender envelope and `:toId` is the ID of the receiver envelope.
+Include `amount` in the request body with the amount to transfer.

 - **To delete a specific envelope:**
-  - Send a DELETE request to `/envelope/:envelopeId`, where `:envelopeId` is the ID of the envelope to delete.
+  - Send a DELETE request to `/:id`, where `:id` is the ID of the envelope to delete.

 - **To test the API endpoints using Newman:**